scop/bash-completion/doc/configuration.md

 ### `BASH_COMPLETION_COMPAT_DIR`

-Directory for pre-dynamic loading era (pre-2.0) backwards compatibility completion files that are loaded eagerly from `bash_completion` when it is loaded.
-If unset or null, the default compatibility directory to use is `/etc/bash_completion.d`.
+Directory for pre-dynamic loading era (pre-2.0) and other backwards compatibility completion files that are loaded eagerly from `bash_completion` when it is loaded.
+If unset or null, the default compatibility directories to use are `/etc/bash_completion.d`, and `bash_completion.d` relative to `bash_completion` location.

 ### `BASH_COMPLETION_FILEDIR_FALLBACK`